tomas-fryza/vhdl-labs/lab6-lfsr/README.md

 3. Use **Flow > Open Elaborated design** and see the schematic after RTL analysis.

-4. Generate a [simulation source](https://vhdl.lapinoo.net/testbench/) named `tb_lfsr`, execute the simulation, and validate the functionality of enable and seed values.
+4. Generate a [simulation source](https://vhdl.lapinoo.net/testbench/) named `lfsr_tb`, execute the simulation, and validate the functionality of enable and seed values.
 Experiment with various tap configurations for XNOR gates and analyze the length of the generated pseudo-random sequence.

    | **Taps** | **Length** | **Values** |
    | :-: | :-: | :-- |